RinaHan/RinaHan/README.md

 - 🥰 I’m volunteering as a <b>tech communication leader</b> in [Korean Developer & Designer Meetup](https://www.meetup.com/Vancouver-KDD) in Vancouver</p>
 - 🤔 I’m looking for a <b>practicum</b> opportunity in March 2020</p>
 - 📫 How to reach me:<a href=“https://www.linkedin.com/in/rina-han/”> [LinkedIn](https://www.linkedin.com/in/rina-han/)
+- ✅ From June to September 2020, I used Bitbucket in Internship

 <!--